ashwinjai/Azure-DP-900/README.md

 :small_orange_diamond: Low latency : Serve users from the nearest region to them <br>
 :small_orange_diamond: Global footprint <br>
 :small_orange_diamond: Adhere to government regulation <br>

+:small_blue_diamond:  **High Availability** — The major cloud providers (Azure, AWS, GCP) have multiple data centers spread around throughout the world.
+Data and code stored in the cloud are copied to more than one data center.
+If anything happens to one data center, the data can be recovered from another data center.  <br>
+:small_blue_diamond: **Fault Tolerance** — In case there is any fault in the application or infrastructure, the service can continue to work by moving the work to other healthy servers.  <br>
+:small_blue_diamond: **Disaster Discover** — The data in the cloud can also get copied to other regions e.g. copy data from West US to East US.
+If there is natural disaster happened in West US and every data center goes down, the data center in East US will still have the copy of data.  <br>
+:small_blue_diamond: **Scalability** — The application running in the cloud can expand its size when there are more users in the system.  <br>
+:small_blue_diamond: **Elasticity** — The application running in the cloud can shrink its size when there are fewer users in the system.
+The users can also set automatic shutdown during the non-business hours to save money.  <br>